Orli Shoshan: Early career

 In Sydney, she began her successful modeling career enjoying print work in magazines and catalogues, then on the runway as well as many television commercials.
 All of this eventually culminated into her acting role in the popular sci-fi franchise "Star Wars."
 Orli Shoshan played the exotic Togruta Jedi Master Shaak Ti in the Star Wars space opera films Star Wars: Episode II – Attack of the Clones and Star Wars: Episode III – Revenge of the Sith in the 1999–2005 saga prequel trilogy.
 Shaak Ti is a popular character that can be found celebrated through many action figures, LEGO sets, comic books, and video games.
 While in Australia, she would work on other major television shows such as the Wheel of Fortune (Australian game show) presenting prizes and an exercise & fitness program Aerobics Oz Style.

-Orli Shoshan is not only a successful model and actress, but also a fashion designer, always creating a new project for herself.
+Orli Shoshan is model, actress, and also a fashion designer.
 While in Australia, she created a clothing line for women's sportswear called "Orli."
-This line was very successful and featured casual sportswear.
+This line featured casual sportswear.
 "Orli" was sold at high end boutiques and gyms across Australia.
 After several years, she moved from Australia to Japan to further her modeling career.
-Living in Japan was a very interesting and unique time for Orli Shoshan, including being a featured guest at her very first Star Wars convention.
+In Japan she was a featured guest at her very first Star Wars convention.

 After many years of traveling the world, Orli went back to her roots and moved to Israel to attend the prestigious acting school the Studio by Yuval Carmi.
 Once she finished acting school, she decided to start a second fashion line, this time for lingerie called Mia Luce.